samanfrm/ModEx/README.md

 However, these interactions are not annotated with information on context and mode of regulation.
 Such information is crucial to gain a global picture of gene regulatory mechanisms and can aid in developing machine learning models for applications such as biomarker discovery, prediction of response to therapy, and precision medicine.

-we introduce a text-mining system, to annotate ChIP-seq derived interaction with such meta data trough mining PubMed articles.
+we introduce a text-mining system, to annotate ChIP-seq derived interaction with such meta data through mining PubMed articles.

 ## Dependencies and Installation
 ModEx can be installed using the GitHub repository.
 All of the dependencies will be installed via setup.py script.